• Skip to primary navigation

 This is not a paleo-friendly recipe.
 As true paleo does not allow for legumes, and peanuts are legumes, it would not be considered a paleo recipe.
 In addition to the peanut butter, sugar is not a paleo ingredient and would make this recipe as is, not paleo friendly.

-If you truly wanted to make this into a paleo recipe, you could substitute a different nut butter that is paleo compliant and use a product like Swerve or a Monk Fruit to sweeten the cookies.
+If you truly wanted to make this into a paleo recipe, you could substitute a different nut butter that is paleo-compliant and use a product like Swerve or Monk Fruit to sweeten the cookies.

-I haven’t tried coconut or cashew cream as a substitute for the heavy cream, but give it a shot and let me know how it worked in the comments below.
+I think full-fat coconut cream would make the best substitute for the heavy cream to make these dairy-free and paleo-friendly, but I haven’t tried it yet.
+If you give it a shot, let me know how it worked in the comments below.

 🥄 Meal Prep Tips